Stroke Side Effects: Crying and Laughing Uncontrollably

 One of the most misunderstood and emotionally distressing stroke side effects is pseudobulbar affect (PBA).
 This is a condition that causes sudden, uncontrollable episodes of crying or laughing, often at inappropriate times.
 These emotional outbursts aren’t a sign of depression or a mental health issue, but rather a neurological response to stroke-related brain damage.
 For both survivors and caregivers, PBA can feel…

-TIA Is a Warning Sign of Stroke and Vascular Dementia
+A TIA Can Be a Warning Sign of Stroke and Vascular Dementia

 A TIA is a warning sign for stroke.
 Here are the facts.